zydou/arti/doc/dev/notes/key-management.md

 the HSM keystore nickname and
 the keystore-specific location information (in this case, the keyslot).

-A separate tool provided by Arti generates the subsidary keys `K_relaysign_*` etc., for a specified time into the future, using the `K_relayid_*` via the HSM keystore.
+A separate tool provided by Arti generates the subsidiary keys `K_relaysign_*` etc., for a specified time into the future, using the `K_relayid_*` via the HSM keystore.
 This tool manages the interaction between the user and the HSM